plumed/plumed2/developer-doc/plmdIntro.md

 This example is a bit of a special case as the particular PLMD::Action I took this example from both when the library is available and when it is not.
-Obviously, if your PLMD::Action does not work without the library then you should place everything in the file inside the file (the definition of the class, the defintions of the methods and the PLUMED_REGISTER_ACTION command) an ifdef block like the one shown above.
+Obviously, if your PLMD::Action does not work without the library then you should place everything in the file inside the file (the definition of the class, the definitions of the methods and the PLUMED_REGISTER_ACTION command) an ifdef block like the one shown above.

 Once you have written the code and surrounded all the calls to the library by an ifdef block like the one above